samoyed-health-foundation/website/site/content/diseases/addison-s-disease.md

 ## "Living with a Disorder" Journal Entries

-* What it is like to have a dog with this disorder
+* [What it is like to have a dog with this disorder] (/diseases/addison’s-living-with)